 Every year our four School Houses select a charity to support.
 Fundraising can get competitive between Houses as they invent ingenious ways to raise money for their chosen charity.
 Each charity is invited to visit the School to inform the pupils about all the good work that they are helping to support.
 Pupils enjoy the many House events throughout the year which include sports, quizzes, vertical mentoring and the Apprentice competition.

 There are many ways in which Ballard becomes involved in the community alongside all the charity work.
-We open our doors each year for our ‘Heritage Open Morning Scheme’ as well as running a series of Careers Lectures in conjunction with other maintained schools in the area.
+We open our doors each year for our ‘Heritage Open Morning Scheme’ as well as running a series of Careers Lectures.

 Our Music department regularly perform at the New Milton Music Festival, Christchurch Food Festival, Bournemouth Air Show, Christchurch Priory and Beaulieu Abbey.